mindset-dojo/mindset-dojo.github.io/CONTRIBUTING.md

 ### Who merges?

-The person with the most context IF they have the ability to merge.
-If they don't have the ability, the person with the ability to merge will do so.
+The merge should be done by **whoever has the most context** about the change — **as long as they have merge permissions.**
+If they don’t, then someone with permissions will merge it **on their behalf**, after confirming that the intention and review have been addressed.

 ---